Having a pet can be an exciting and rewarding experience, but there are several hidden dangers present in your household that you should be aware of.

 RSPCA QLD works around the clock to care for every animal that comes through our doors.
 We provide these services at no cost, but need community support to do so.

-We will contact you to send you your Hidden Dangers! guide and emergency fridge magnet, it goes into greater detail about the dangers we’ve outlined today, how you can prevent them and what to do in the case of an emergency.
+We will be in contact with you shortly so we can send you your Hidden Dangers Guide and emergency fridge magnet.
+This Guide goes into greater detail about the dangers we’ve outlined today, how you can prevent them and what to do in the case of an emergency.

 each and every year, whether we’re rescuing animals from cruelty or saving wildlife in their fight for survival.
 Our Animal Care Centres, programs and services require over $49 million annually to continue, and we rely on the community for 96% of our funding.